-This winter, Lynchburg College Theatre students bring classic fairy tale characters to life with an innovative twist on the Stephen Sondheim musical Into the Woods.
+This winter, University of Lynchburg Theatre students bring classic fairy tale characters to life with an innovative twist on the Stephen Sondheim musical Into the Woods.

 Performances will be held in Dillard Fine Arts Center Theatre at 7:30 p.m.
 Thursday through Saturday, February 22 through 24, and at 2 p.m. on Sunday, February 25.
 Buy tickets here.